danitcodes/soccer-challenge/README.md

 Report bugs & request features [here](https://github.com/danitcodes/soccer-challenge/issues).

-- No bugs known at this time.
+- _No bugs known at this time._
+- With more time, I would include more tests.
+Being out of TDD practice and time, I heavily utilized REPL-driven development.
+However, I have left comments of some of the unit testing ideas I might explore in the test file.
 - A feature that could be useful in the future if points are accumulative between matchdays is to output total points in all matches played by team.

 <div align="center">